 In Florida, injured patients only have a certain amount of time to sue their dental practitioners; failure to take legal action within this time frame, known as the statute of limitations, may bar the patient from taking legal action for their injuries.
 Therefore, as soon as an injury or impairment stemming from your dental work is discovered, it is important to contact an attorney to help with your claim.

-In Florida, medical malpractice is the failure of a health care professional to adhere to the standards of care, skill, and treatment that other health care professionals would provide under similar circumstances.
+Medical malpractice is the instance when a doctor, nurse, or healthcare professional fails to provide a proper standard of care – the standard that is required by the profession.
 As health care providers, dentists must adhere to the standards that other dentists would consider reasonable and would provide under similar circumstances.
 If these standards are breached, a patient may have legal recourse to recover compensation for any resulting damages.

 Some examples of dental malpractice may include, but are not limited to, the following: